 Step 2.
 Rheology.
 Next, consideration should be given to how the light-curable resin will be applied and how the material will flow once it is applied.
 High viscosity materials resist flow more than low viscosity materials.
 High thixotropy materials also show greater resistance to flow than low thixotropy materials.
 High thixotropy materials become thinner when they are sheared.
 Products that do not thin with shear are called Newtonian.
 Gels have the properties of high viscosity and high thixotropy.
-These properties are desirable when negligible material flow after dispensing is required.
-Dymax utilizes an intuitive nomenclature for distinguishing different rheologies.
-The letters appear as suffixes on standard product names:
+These properties are desirable suffixes on standard product names: